danielbodnar/awesome-stars/README.md

 - [PaperMC/Folia](https://github.com/PaperMC/Folia) - Fork of Paper which adds regionised multithreading to the dedicated server.
 - [ghostfolio/ghostfolio](https://github.com/ghostfolio/ghostfolio) - Open Source Wealth Management Software.
 Angular + NestJS + Prisma + Nx + TypeScript 🤍
 - [alura/techguide](https://github.com/alura/techguide) - TechGuide main repository with the code that guides your tech career!
-- [sparckles/Robyn](https://github.com/sparckles/Robyn) - Robyn is a High-Performance, Community-Driven, and Innovator Friendly Web Framework with a Rust runtime.
+- [sparckles/Robyn](https://github.com/sparckles/Robyn) - Robyn is a Super Fast Async Python Web Framework with a Rust runtime.
 - [WeMakeDevs/roadmaps](https://github.com/WeMakeDevs/roadmaps) - This repository contains the list of communities and job portals you can join and apply to.
 - [kimlimjustin/xplorer](https://github.com/kimlimjustin/xplorer) - Xplorer, a customizable, modern file manager
 - [Kaustubh-Natuskar/moreThanFAANGM](https://github.com/Kaustubh-Natuskar/moreThanFAANGM) - This repository contains opportunities for you to apply to more than 400 product base companies(NOT JUST FAANGM) & good start-ups.